 “With great power comes great responsibility”.
 The teenage web-slinger takes this famous mantra and runs (jumps, leaps and glides) with it in this origin tale, as responsible as any for the dazzling popularity of superhero films.
 Along with its brilliant sequel, this is wonderful candy-coloured fun, as well as a touching coming-of-age story and a great advert for science!

-Low-budget, sci-fi tale about superpowers, using realistic found footage about three American teenagers developing superpowers.
+Low-budget, sci-fi tale which uses the 'found footage' sub-genre to tell a story about three American teenagers developing superpowers.

 An adolescent with superpowers is also at the centre of this altogether darker film.
 Turning its low-budget origins into an opportunity, the film uses the found-footage concept, intriguing psychology and a cast of upcoming stars to provide a genuinely fresh twist on the traditional origins tale.